BCDigSchol/policedata/_pages/about_the_source.md

 * **A window into 1850s Boston life.** Beyond just police work, these records capture daily life in one of Boston's most vibrant neighborhoods.
 You'll find stories of ordinary people dealing with extraordinary times – a city transforming from colonial town to modern metropolis.

 * **Missing piece of American policing history.** The Burns Library dataset from 1855-59 covers those crucial early years when cities across America were figuring out how to do modern policing.
 Boston was among the first, and Captain Savage's records show us how they actually made it work.

-* **Accessible to everyone.** The archives are available to public at Burns Library at Boston College.
-But sometimes it is difficult to process all this information.
-The dataset helps anyone to just start working with the data quickly.

 Whether you're a history buff, a student researching 19th-century America, or just someone curious about how Boston became the city it is today, Captain Savage's ledger offers insights you won't find in any textbook.